 In many low-income countries, rural populations faced great difficulties from COVID-19.
 As a result of lockdowns, people lost their income, was forced to return home from jobs in cities, and some were unable to access enough food.
 Rural populations often rely heavily on forests and local natural resources for their survival, particularly during times of distress.
 However, increased forest use may also lead to degradation, threatening longer-term human welfare and other environmental objectives.

-The COVID-19 pandemic and associated lockdowns have increased food insecurity in many low-income countries.
+The COVID-19 pandemic and associated lockdowns increased food insecurity in many low-income countries.
 Forest products and other local natural resources play a critical role in household responses to many kinds of livelihood shocks; however, intensified forest use risks forest degradation.

 Aim and method